-“Sexting” usually refers to the sharing of nude or semi-nude and sexually provocative photos via cellphone, but it can happen on other devices and the Web too.
+“Sexting” usually refers to the sharing of nude or semi-nude and sexually provocative photos via mobile phones, but it can happen on other devices and the Web too.
 First of all, research shows most teens don’t “sext.”
 And most of those who do experience no negative consequences.
 But for teens who do sext, there are both psychological and legal risks, especially if coercion is involved and the images wind up being distributed beyond their intended audience.
 Sexting is certainly not just a teen issue, but these tips are specifically for teens and parents of teens.
+Scroll down for tips for both parents and teens.

 Various causes: The reasons teens “sext” vary widely.
 In some cases it’s a form of flirting or a way of showing affection for a boyfriend or girlfriend or someone the teen is interested in dating.
 Sometimes it’s impulsive behavior, perhaps at a party or when under the influence of drugs or alcohol.
 There are also cases where the teen is responding to peer pressure, bullying or even threats.
 In rarer cases, adults solicit images from teens.
 Some teens view sexting as a form of “safe sex” because, unlike physical sex, there is no risk of pregnancy or sexually transmitted diseases.